-*a few dishes are from subsequent visits*
+*with a few dishes from subsequent visits*

 Happiness is here to be had.
 Likely covered in red sauce that packs a zing.
 And garlic.
 I say, grab yet another piece of bread and start the dunk.
 Into happiness.
 Into paradise.
 Into amore.
 You found it at last.

 Don Peppe has been under the JFK flight path for just under half a century and I imagine its healing-through-good-old-fashioned-red-sauce-Italian food powers has never wavered.

 It is just so entertaining.
 A ritual for many and a grand surprise for initiates.
 No reservations, fellow diners congregate in the vestibule and share menu tips.
 Freshly tanned clientele just off the sand at Rockaway Beach perhaps, the smiles, the glow, the offered affirmations of what you should order and an implicit understanding not to diverge.

 So you wait.
 Hopefully no more than 20 minutes or so although in summer, longer is a possible reality.
 But as soon as your name is called and you round the corner into ecstasy, it doesn’t matter.

 Ahhh.
 The aroma, the genuine joy pulsating from every table, the real fun is about to begin.

 Homemade house wine.
 Our waiter said – don’t be difficult.
 No need for the list.
 And several unmarked icy cold bottles of red later you can see why.
 It’s twenty bucks a bottle, tastes like you’re in an Umbrian trattoria and gives you a sweet cherry buzz.
 Done.
 No upstarts at our table.